 Mr Hockey started his posting quite recently, in January of 2016.
 He has had a long and distingushied career in public service.

-Mr. Hockey first entered parliament in 1996 as a front bench Member for North Sydney.
+Mr. Hockey first entered Parliament in 1996 as a front bench Member for North Sydney.
 For more than 17 years he served as Minister of Financial Services, Tourism, Humans Services and Employment and Workplace Relations.

 In 2013 Mr. Hockey was appointed Treasurer of the Commonwealth and made responsible for all fiscal and economic policy.
 This meant he would become a regular delegate to IMF, World Bank, Asian Development Bank and APEC meetings.
 He was chair of the G20 Finance Ministers and Central Bank Governors in 2014, and a member of the leadership troika in 2015.